 All Interests: Gastroparesis, Surgical Procedures, Neurostimulator Implant

-Dr. Gerardo Kahane is a general surgeon and bariatric medicine specialist in Aventura, FL, Miami, FL, and Coral Gables, FL.
-His hospital/clinic affiliations include Kendall Regional Medical Center and Mercy Hospital.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Gerardo Kahane is a general surgeon and bariatric medicine specialist.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 Before performing his residency at The Brooklyn Hospital Center, Dr. Kahane attended National University of Cuyo Faculty of Medical Sciences for medical school.
-Dr. Kahane (or staff) speaks the following foreign languages: Mandarin, Hebrew, and Arabic.
+Dr. Kahane (or staff) is conversant in Mandarin, Hebrew, and Arabic.
 He is professionally affiliated with Kendall Regional Medical Center and Mercy Hospital.

 Relevant Interests: , bowel obstruction